How to support positive mental wellbeing

 Keep in contact

-Social distancing means that many people will be feeling more isolated and lonelier.
-Staying in touch with people digitally is the fastest and safest way to feel more connected at the moment.
+You may want to continue social distancing and this can make you feel isolated and lonelier.
+Staying in touch with people digitally is the fastest and safest way to feel more connected.
 Here are some ways to do this:

 - Video chat your friends and family